The Signal is in the Steps: Local Scoring for Reasoning Data Selection

 To further demonstrate the generalizability of our approach, we extended our evaluation to code reasoning.
 We generated responses for 5,000 prompts from the OpenCodeReasoning and LeetCode datasets and used them to fine-tune the Qwen2.5-32B-Instruct model.
 The models performance were then evaluated on the LiveCodeBench v2 benchmark.

-As the results indicate, the student model trained on data selected via Local Naturalness consistently outperforms the one trained using the global log-probability baseline across the medium and hard difficulty tiers.
+As the results indicate, the student model trained on data selected via LALP consistently outperforms the one trained using the global log-probability baseline across the medium and hard difficulty tiers.

-These additional results from the scientific and coding domains strongly suggest that the core principle of Local Naturalness is not confined to mathematics.
+These additional results from the scientific and coding domains strongly suggest that the core principle of LALP---step-level standalone justifiability---is not confined to mathematics.
 The method's effectiveness in identifying high-quality reasoning data appears to generalize to other domains that require complex, step-by-step inference.
 We will include these findings in the paper to provide a more comprehensive evaluation of our method's applicability.